civo/kubernetes-marketplace/devtron/post_install.md

 # Getting started

-After you have selected Devtron from the Civo Marketplace, and it is ready to use, you will have to do two additional tasks./

 To ensure that Devtron is up and running, you can use `kubectl get pods -ndevtroncd` to make sure all the pods are running.
 If some pods are in CrashLoopBackOff, or not in a running state, wait for a few minutes.
-It can take about 5 minutes for Devtron to be fully running.
+It can take up to 5 minutes for Devtron to be fully running.

+After you have installed Devtron from the Civo Marketplace, and it is ready to use, you will have to do two additional steps.

-1. Get the Dashboard URL.
+1. **Get the Dashboard URL**
     For this, you can either copy the DNS link from the Civo dashboard or enter the following command in your terminal
     ```
     kubectl get svc -n devtroncd devtron-service -o jsonpath='{.status.loadBalancer.ingress}'